 Canali – Greay Firenze Slim-Fit Super 120s Wool Trousers

 John Lobb -Weir Leather Oxford Shoes

 TOM FORD – Herringbone Cashmere Scarf

-It’s a message that’s easy to miss outside of the show, that true happiness comes from inner fulfilment, not external signifiers.
-The fact that the fictional character of Draper has resonated so successfully with modern audiences is testament to the power of ‘Mad Men’s central idea – the power of personal branding and the damage it causes when used to hide from yourself.
+It’s a message that’s easy to miss outside of the show, that true happiness comes from inner fulfillment, not external signifiers.
+The fact that the fictional character of Draper has resonated so successfully with modern audiences is a testament to the power of ‘Mad Men’s central idea – the power of personal branding and the damage it causes when used to hide from yourself.

 Photo & Styling credit to Mr Porter’s The Journal.